 According to California-based exit planner Bill Black, “85% of small businesses have done no planning, leaving their families and employees at risk.”
-Survey after survey indicates that Baby Boomer and Genx business owners have done little to prepare for the day when they will no longer work in their businesses.
+In addition, survey after survey indicates that Baby Boomer and Genx business owners have done little to prepare for the day when they will no longer work in their businesses.

 Unfortunately, exiting a business in today’s chaotic economic environment is a complex process, filled with pitfalls and the potential to wind up with little to no retirement income.